law front

 International Students

-If an applicant has earned a baccalaureate degree, or its equivalent, in a foreign country, the Admissions Committee may, at its discretion, admit the applicant to the School of Law on the following conditions:
+If you earned a baccalaureate degree, or its equivalent, in a foreign country, we may admit you to the J.D. program at St. John's Law on the following conditions:

-• The applicant complies with the regular admission requirements and procedures of the School of Law, including taking the LSAT or GRE; and
+• You comply with our regular admission requirements and procedures, including taking the LSAT or GRE

-• The applicant submits academic records to the LSAC JD Credential Assembly Service.
-If you are accepted into the Law School and have entered the U.S on a B-1, B-2, or F-2 visa or in undocumented status, St. John's Law School cannot allow you to register for class until your visa status is changed to F-1 (International students with permission to enter the U.S. for academic purposes only).
-If you are not a permanent resident and plan to apply for F-1 student visa status (Form I-20), please select F-1 for Visa Type when completing your application.
+If you're admitted to St. John's Law and entered the United States on a B-1, B-2, or F-2 visa or in undocumented status, you can't to register for class until your visa status is changed to F-1 (International students with permission to enter the U.S. for academic purposes only).
+If you're not a permanent resident and plan to apply for F-1 student visa status (Form I-20), please select F-1 for Visa Type when completing your application.

-Additional information for International Students can be found at International Student and Scholar Services Office.
+International J.D. applicants can get additional information through St. John's International Student and Scholar Services Office.

-***Note: We welcome undocumented or DACA applicants.
-These applicants are eligible to receive merit scholarships but would need to arrange to pay other costs as they are not eligible to receive federal loans.
+Note: We welcome undocumented or DACA applicants.
+Those applicants are eligible to receive merit scholarships, but have to pay other costs of attendance because they aren't eligible to receive federal loans.
 In addition, the New York Court of Appeals has not issued a uniform ruling to admit attorneys who are undocumented to practice law.

 St. John's University School of Law